Stone duality and quasi-orbit spaces for generalised C*-inclusions: Group actions and regular inclusions

 \begin{proof} Let \(\prid \in \check{A}\).
 Let~\(\pi(\prid)\) be the largest \(\A\)\nb-invariant ideal contained in~\(\prid\).
 The open subset of~\(\Prime(A)\) corresponding to~\(\pi(\prid)\) is the largest invariant open subset that does not contain~\(\prid\).
 So it is the complement of the closure of the orbit of~\(\prid\).
 Thus \(\prid_1 \sim \prid_2\) for \(\prid_1, \prid_2\in\Prime(A)\) if and only if \(\overline{G\cdot \prid_1} = \overline{G\cdot \prid_2}\).
 The remaining assertions follow from Proposition~\ref{pro:restricted_group_Fell}, Theorem~\ref{the:prime_primitive}, and Corollary~\ref{cor:primitive_ideal_space_description}. \end{proof}

 A Morita enveloping action for a Fell bundle is an ordinary group action that is equivalent to the Fell bundle in a suitable sense.
-It implies that the corresponding full, respectively reduced, \(\Cst\)\nb-algebras are Morita equivalent.
-For partial actions, these have been studied by Abadie~\cite{Abadie:Enveloping}.
+Then the full and reduced \(\Cst\)\nb-algebras are Morita equivalent, respectively.
+For partial actions, Morita enveloping actions have been studied by Abadie~\cite{Abadie:Enveloping}.
 For Fell bundles, they are built by Abadie, Buss and Ferraro \cites{Abadie-Ferraro:Equivalence_of_Fell_Bundles, Abadie-Buss-Ferraro:Morita_Fell}.
 They may be used for another proof of Theorem~\ref{the:Fell_bundle_group}, by showing that the properties that we are interested in are preserved by Morita globalisations.
 We use this technique to generalise Theorem~\ref{thm:Imai-Takai_duality}.
 We call a Fell bundle \(\A=(A_g)_{g\in G}\) \emph{exact} if for every \(I\in \Ideals^\A(A)\) the induced sequence

 is exact.
 For instance, Fell bundles with the approximation property introduced in~\cite{ExelNg:ApproximationProperty} are exact.

 \begin{proposition} Let \(\A = (A_g)_{g\in G}\) and \(\B = (B_g)_{g\in G}\) be Fell bundles that are \textup{(}weakly\textup{)} equivalent as in \cite{Abadie-Ferraro:Equivalence_of_Fell_Bundles}*{Definition 2.6} or \cite{Abadie-Buss-Ferraro:Morita_Fell}*{Definition 2.6}. \begin{enumerate} \item The \(\Cst\)\nb-algebras \(\Cred(\A)\) and~\(\Cred(\B)\) are Morita equivalent. \item The induced Rieffel correspondence \(\Ideals(\Cred(\A))\cong \Ideals(\Cred(\B))\) restricts to an isomorphism \(\Ideals^{A_e}(\Cred(\A) )\cong \Ideals^{B_e}(\Cred(\B))\) between the lattices of \(G\)\nb-graded ideals.